oracle-livelabs/apex/apex-professional-hol15/approval-management.md

         begin
           if :APP_USER = :EMP_NAME then --this is the original initiator l_req_id := :APEX$TASK_ID;
-        -- create a new record in the Employee Expense Request table EMP_EXPENSE_REQUEST insert into EMP_EXPENSE_REQUEST values
+        -- Create a new record in the Employee Expense Request table EMP_EXPENSE_REQUEST insert into EMP_EXPENSE_REQUEST values
         (to_number(l_req_id),
         :EMPNO,